valory-xyz/autonolas-tokenomics/audits/internal/README.md

 Several checks are obtained automatically.
 They are commented.
 Some issues found need to be fixed. <br>
 All automatic warnings are listed in the following file, concerns of which we address in more detail below: <br>
 [slither-full](https://github.com/valory-xyz/autonolas-tokenomics/blob/main/audits/internal/analysis/slither_full.txt)
+Short list: <br>
+- ignores return value by IERC20(olas). details in slither-full
+- performs a multiplication on the result of a division. details in slither-full
+- should emit an event. details in slither-full
+- lacks a zero-check. details in slither-full
+- add a reentrancy guard for any blacklisted contract. details in slither-full
+- re-check gas optimization for delete mapUserBonds[bondIds[i]]. details in slither-full
+- too similar variable. details in slither-full

 #### Problems found by manual analysis or semi-automatically
 ##### Treasury function depositServiceDonationsETH. detected with Scribble